Airport privacy: History of airport policies

 Before the 9/11 terrorist attacks, the only security measure in place in U.S. airports were metal detectors.
-A metal detector's ability to only detect metal weapons made it inefficient in detecting nonmetals such as liquids, sharp objects, or explosives.
-After the 9/11 terrorist attacks in the United States, the Transportation Security Administration (TSA) increased security measures all over the airports.
-Policies were made to prohibit the carry on of liquids, sharp objects, and explosives.
+A metal detector's ability to only detect metal weapons made it inefficient in detecting nonmetal sharp objects, liquids, or explosives.
+After the 9/11 terrorist attacks in the United States, the Transportation Security Administration (TSA) increased airport security measures.
+Policies were made to restrict liquids and sharp objects, and prohibit explosives in baggage.
 Airlines instructed passengers to arrive 2 hours before their flight is to depart if traveling domestically and 3 hours if traveling internationally.
 After passing through screening, passengers were selected at random for additional screening including bag checks.
-After an incident, that involved a passenger carrying a bomb in their shoe, security screeners asked passengers to remove their shoes when passing through checkpoints.
+After an incident, that involved a passenger carrying a bomb in their shoe, security agents asked passengers to remove their shoes when passing through checkpoints.
 In February 2002, the TSA officially took over the responsibility for airport security.
 In 2009, airport security measures were once again shaken when a passenger, now commonly known as the "underwear bomber," smuggled a bomb into the airport facility in his underwear.
 Before these terrorist attacks, only 5 percent of bags were screened.
-Following these attacks, all bags were subject to screening.
+Following those attacks, all bags are now subject to screening.

-In 2008, the European Union considered the use of full body scanners to overcome the challenges with metal detectors in not being able to detect nonmetal weapons and also the challenge of pat-downs.
+In 2008, the European Union considered the use of full body scanners to overcome the challenge of metal detectors not being able to detect nonmetal weapons and also the challenge of pat-downs.
 The European commission came to the consensus that passengers must have an option to decline body scanning.